patel-rupin2000/doot-react_native/README.md

 4->Interactive map view of current location, with search options for nearby hospitals, police Stations and hotels.

 5->Modification of phone numbers for future use capability from within the application.
-<h3>For more information open DOT SOS APP .pdf file present in repository</h3>
+<h3>For more information open DOOT SOS APP .pdf file present in repository</h3>

 <h1>DOOT! app flow controls</h1>